 Designing my villa!

-Our rectangular piece of land slopes down towards an adjoining rice field that is currently designated ‘green belt” (i.e. environmentally protected and not to be built on), so it makes sense to take advantage of that and have the villa face the rice field.
-After lots of brainstorming, and changing, revising and adapting, I’ve made a basic design for the villa and decided to bring in an expert to help me!
+Our rectangular piece of land slopes down towards an adjoining rice field that is currently designated ‘green belt” (i.e. environmentally protected and not to be built on).
+It makes sense to take advantage of that and have the villa face the rice field.
+I’ve been brainstorming, changing, revising and adapting.
+I’ve made a basic design for the villa and decided to bring in an expert to help me.

 Insider knowledge – airflow, airflow, airflow!

 One of the advantages of having lived in Bali for some time now is that I know some features that I absolutely need.
 It’s no surprise that Bali is hot…..all the time!
 Expert tip – airflow is super important.